Over the last 10 years, I have managed to come up with over 1,000 blog name ideas that I used to start a minimum of 100 blogs.

 Your passion plus the benefit or results that you want for your audience will give you a great blog name.

-Grab the thesaurus and spend a week or two coming up with a big list of possible blog names.
+Grab the thesaurus and spend a week or two coming up with a big list of possible blog names or blog domain name ideas.

 The reason why you want to use a thesaurus is that it is possible that your blog name is already taken.